alexeagleson/goblin-boys/README.md

-# Rust / Typescript Game Template
+# Rust / Bevy / Typescript Game Template

-A complete template for building a 2D grid based game with a Rust backend and Typescript frontend.
+A complete template for building a 2D grid based game with a Rust backend with Bevy engine, and Typescript frontend.

 ## Demo